linkmeup/podcast_release/img/covers/README.md

-Generated covers will be saved in `covers`
+Generated covers will be saved here.